Interplay between hysteresis and nonlocality during onset and arrest of flow in granular materials: Comparisons with DEM simulations

 The parameters of the limiting local rheology \eqref{eq:LocalRheologyNonmonotonic} can now be calibrated following a two-step approach pictured in Figure \ref{fig:Calibration}(d).
-First, the parameters shared with the monotonic form \eqref{eq:LocalRheologyMonotonic} are calibrated using the velocity-driven DEM data for $I \ge 10^{-2}$ (filled circles), producing the monotonic $\mu_\mathrm{loc}(I)$ fit.
-Second, the parameters of the strain-rate weakening term $\chi(I;\kappa)$ are chosen so that $\mu_\mathrm{s}^*$ is equal to the value extracted from the stress-driven DEM data (filled square) and the minimum of $\mu$ occurs for $10^{-3} < I^* < 10^{-2}$, finally producing the nonmonotonic $\mu_\mathrm{loc}(I)$ fit.
+First, the parameters shared with the monotonic form \eqref{eq:LocalRheologyMonotonic} are calibrated using the velocity-driven DEM data corresponding to $H = 50d$ and $I \ge 10^{-2}$ (filled circles), producing the monotonic $\mu_\mathrm{loc}(I)$ fit.
+The velocity-driven DEM data for $I < 10^{-2}$ (open circles) is also shown for reference, but is not used in the calibration.
+Second, the parameters of the strain-rate weakening term $\chi(I;\kappa)$ are chosen so that $\mu_\mathrm{s}^*$ is equal to the value extracted from the stress-driven DEM data (filled square) and the minimum of $\mu$ occurs for $10^{-3} < I^* < 10^{-2}$, finally producing the non-monotonic $\mu_\mathrm{loc}(I)$ fit.
 The resulting parameter values are $\mu_\mathrm{s} = 0.2610$, $\mu_2 = 0.9784$, $b = 1.6406$, $a = 0.0116$, $c = 50$, and $n = 1/4$.
 We note that once $\mu_\mathrm{s}$ and $\mu_2$ are known from the first step, $a$ is obtained in the second step from $\mu_\mathrm{s}^*$ by inverting \eqref{eq:YieldStressNonmonotonic}.
 In the second step, we have selected the value $1/4$ from DeGiuli and Wyart \cite{degiuli2017} for the parameter $n$ that controls the grain stiffness-dependence of the hysteresis amplitude.
 We have nonetheless verified that choosing instead $n = 0$, which removes the stiffness dependence, and recalibrating $c$ accordingly produces negligible changes in our results to follow.
 Finally, we adopt the value $A = 0.9$ from Liu and Henann \cite{liu2018} for the nonlocal amplitude, which they calibrated on DEM data obtained with the same particle and contact force law properties.